waywardgeek/noelkdf/README.md

 TODO
 ----

-Use the parallelism parameter for both max threads and SIMD.
 Dynamically adapt number of threads to maximize speed.